realbigplugins/client-dash/src/readme.txt

 * A directory of existing add-ons for Client Dash

 We are also extremely receptive to suggestions, feature requests and collaborations so if you have anything to add or that you would like to see included in Client Dash, please visit the support forum here and engage us.
 Also, stay tuned as we are working on lots of new updates to this plugin and are also actively developing some exciting add-ons.
 Lots more to come!

+= Like this plugin? =

+We love making plugins for WordPress!
+This is just one of the many we have released and are working on.
+If you'd like to stay informed about what we release and receive exclusive discounts on our premium plugins, [subscribe here](http://realbigplugins.com/subscribe/?utm_source=Client%20Dash&utm_medium=Readme%20link&utm_campaign=Client%20Dash%20Plugin).
+We've got some really cool stuff in the works so you'll be the first to know about all of it.

 == Installation ==